wesleyhales/wesleyhales.com/blog/2014-02-26-Devnexus-2014-and-Onslyde.md

 way for them to communicate with attendees who are interested in what they have to say on the screen.

 * We started out by allowing each sponsor to ask one question, and then charging a fee for additional questions.
-Zero paid slots were sold.
+However, and I'm happy about it now, zero paid slots were sold.
 But almost all the sponsors took advantage of their one free question, so a week before the conference we ended up giving all the slots away for free.
 I quickly learned that trying to sell the empty slots was the wrong approach - mainly because it requires up front sales.
 Either myself or someone else would need to try and up sell sponsors on question slots.
 It was too much selling without proven results.